What is the NPS for?

 The NPS therefore has some great advantages:

-Before implementing an NPS survey, it will also be good to examine its critical points.
+Before implementing an NPS survey, it will also be good to examine its criticalities.

-• The NPS value is indeterminate and generic: not taking into account the diversity in terms of sectors and cultures, the NPS score presents some obscurity when used as a term of comparison between different companies.
+The NPS value is indeterminate and generic: not taking into account the diversity in terms of sectors and cultures, the NPS score presents some obscurities when used as a term of comparison between different companies.

 It is therefore important not to consider the NPS as the final figure, but in the right context, and completed by some additional questions.
 Doing so can certainly turn into a very useful tool.
-A starting tool, however: the data obtained is used to understand what the next steps will be to take to improve the brand's position.
+However, a starting tool: the data obtained is used to understand what the next steps will be to take to improve the position of the brand.

-To find out how to misure customer satisfaction, rely on E-Business Consulting, a Digital Marketing company active since 2003.
+To find out how to take care of your customers and retain them, rely on E-Business Consulting, a Digital Marketing company active since 2003.
 Contact us for a free, no-obligation quote.